 By email (48 working hours’ notice) – firstname.lastname@example.org

 What We As A Practice Are To Doing To Reduce DNAs

-- We will always give an appointment card containing appointment details for Patients who make an appointment face to face at our reception desk.
+- If asked, we will always give an appointment card containing appointment details for Patients who make an appointment face to face at our reception desk.
 Our appointment cards contain our telephone number and email address should Patients need to cancel.

 - If you make an appointment over the telephone, we would suggest that Patients’ record/document the date and time in a way that can be easily accessed – in a diary, on a calendar or for the more technically minded on a mobile phone.
 Our staff are trained to repeat all appointment details and clarify understanding with Patients at the time of making the appointment.